Dhruvid98/SFAL-VSD-SoC-Design/Day 3/README.md

-# Combinational and Sequential Optimization
+# Day 3: Combinational and Sequential Optimization

 ## Introduction to Optimization
 ### Combinational Optimization